-Because email storage is very inexpensive, and the risk of destroying public records is high when emails are destroyed automatically, we recommend that

-New York State retain each employee email for at least 7 years.
-This would match the well-thought-out federal "Capstone" policy, and is actually shorter than some other state email retention policies, like North Carolina, where all state employee emails are archived for at least 10 years.
+Because email storage is very inexpensive, and the risk of destroying public records is high when emails are destroyed automatically, we recommend that New York State retain each employee email for at least 7 years.
+This would match the well-thought-out federal Capstone policy, and is actually shorter than some other state email retention policies, like North Carolina, where all state employee emails are archived for at least 10 years.

 The Capstone approach calls for all agency emails to be retained for seven years, and for executive staff emails to be retained permanently.
-The National Archives and Records Administration provides examples of agency managers whose emails should be saved permanently, including: agency and department heads, deputies and assistants, and the heads of program offices, regional offices, and their assistants.
-Capstone's goal is to preserve the email of "high level policy/decision makers ... and those authorized to communicate on their behalf in the development of agency policy or important decision-making."
+The National Archives and Records Administration provides several examples of agency managers whose emails should be saved permanently, including: agency and department heads, deputies and assistants, and the heads of program offices, regional offices, and their assistants.
+Capstone requires agencies to permanently preserve the email of "high level policy/decision makers [...] and those authorized to communicate on their behalf in the development of agency policy or important decision-making."

-National Archives officials told us that Capstone mandates all emails be saved for at least seven years, in part because the Federal statute of limitations on employment-related lawsuits is six years.
+National Archives officials told us that Capstone mandates agencies' records retention policies require all other emails be saved for at least seven years, in part because the Federal statute of limitations on employment-related lawsuits is six years.
 (New York State has an identical statute of limitations.)
-Leading experts in email retention from academia and the private sector concurred with the new federal requirement, and told us that "considering the technology in place and the various requirements for email retention, 7 years is reasonable."
-Another expert said that a minimum "retention period shorter than three years is not recommended," and agreed that 7 years is the practical minimum.
+Leading experts in records management and email retention from both academia and the private sector concurred with Capstone's federal requirements, and told us that "considering the technology in place and the various requirements for email retention, 7 years is reasonable."
+Another expert said that a minimum "retention period shorter than three years is not recommended," and agreed that 7 years should be considered the practical minimum for email retention.